Choosing Your Birth Environment

 At what point in pregnancy or labor might the plan of care change?

-Hospitals are the most common place for women in the US to deliver in.
+Hospitals are the most commonplace for women in the US to deliver in.
 Hospitals offer the highest level of support in the event of an emergency.
-The availability of an operating room and high level neonatal care can offer assistance if needed and yet also can offer security for unknown serious complications.
-Hospitals do have protocols and systems in place for patient management due to their higher volume and more complicated case loads.
-In a hospital it is common to share your nurse with 1-2 other patients and both providers and nursing staff rotates as often as every 12 hours with a new team coming on.
-Most hospitals are staffed with obstetricians so progressive hospitals offer collaborative care which allow for in hospital midwives to work side by side with their OB counterparts offering choices in support to their clients.
+The availability of an operating room and high-level neonatal care can offer assistance if needed and yet also can offer security for unknown serious complications.
+Hospitals do have protocols and systems in place for patient management due to their higher volume and more complicated caseloads.
+In a hospital, it is common to share your nurse with 1-2 other patients and both providers and nursing staff rotates as often as every 12 hours with a new team coming on.
+Most hospitals are staffed with obstetricians so progressive hospitals offer collaborative care which allows for in-hospital midwives to work side by side with their OB counterparts offering choices in support to their clients.

 Out of Hospital options:

-A birth center birth offers a safe space outside of the house for birth, that is also out of the hospital, for families looking to avoid hospital protocols.
+A birth center birth offers a safe space outside of the house for birth, which is also out of the hospital, for families looking to avoid hospital protocols.
 A birth center will have access to the same medical equipment as a hospital for a low risk, natural birth.
-Chemical pain management is not available in the birth center however birth centers usually has access to a large birth tub for pain management as well as other natural birth options including freedom or movement, less restrictive monitoring and more freedom from expectations.
+Chemical pain management is not available in the birth center however birth centers usually have access to a large birth tub for pain management as well as other natural birth options including freedom of movement, less restrictive monitoring, and more freedom from expectations.
 Midwives typically attend out of hospital births with a birth assistant.

-Home birth offers all the comforts of being at home with your provider bringing into your house all the necessary medical equipment.
-Home birth moms report enjoying not having to travel in labor, feeling more safe in their own environment and more in control of staff and visitors.
-After a home birth the mothers stay in their own beds and sleep as desired without being interrupted by staff for regular checks.
+Homebirth offers all the comfort of being at home with your provider bringing into your house all the necessary medical equipment.
+Homebirth moms report enjoying not having to travel in labor, feeling safer in their own environment and more in control of staff and visitors.
+After a home birth, the mothers stay in their own beds and sleep as desired without being interrupted by staff for regular checks.

-In an out of hospital birth, either birth center or homebirth, in the event a transfer for mom or baby become necessary, the provider would make all arrangements and either the partner would drive or an ambulance would be called.
+In an out of hospital birth, either birth center or home birth, in the event a transfer for mom or baby becomes necessary, the provider would make all arrangements, and either the partner would drive or an ambulance would be called.
 Out of hospital providers will transfer to hospitals where they have a working relationship with the homebirth community.
-Due to the communication between providers the transfer is usually low risk and very smooth for everyone.
+Due to the communication between providers, the transfer is usually low risk and very smooth for everyone.